kimsama/Unity-QuickSheet/README.md

 Features
 --------
-* No need to write any single line of code.
+* Easy!
+No need to write any single line of code.
-* It can retrieve data from excel file. (both of xls and xlsx format are supported on Windows, only xls on OSX.)
+* Convenient!
+It can retrieve data from excel file. (both of xls and xlsx format are supported on Windows, only xls on OSX.)
-* It can retrieve data from google spreadsheet.
+* Flexible!
+It can also retrieve data from google spreadsheet.
-* No need to write a parser to retrieve data, it automatically serializes retrieved data into Unity3D's [ScriptableObject](http://docs.unity3d.com/ScriptReference/ScriptableObject.html), the binary format and so it is fast than to use XML which is usually ASCII format.
+* Fast!
+No need to write a parser to retrieve data, it automatically serializes retrieved data into Unity3D's [ScriptableObject](http://docs.unity3d.com/ScriptReference/ScriptableObject.html), the binary format and so it is fast than to use XML which is usually ASCII format.

-Saying again, you don't need to write even single line of code!
+Saying again, you don't need to write even single line of code to import data from a spreadsheet whatever Exced or Google spreadsheet.

 See the [Release](https://github.com/kimsama/Unity-QuickSheet/releases) page for change logs.